DanielMFernandes/CCNA_Course_Notes/Course_Notes/IPv6_Part3.md

 ---

-(NOTE THAT THESE ROUTES ARE ALL RECURSIVE : They specify the Next-Hop)
+(NOTE THAT THESE ROUTES ARE ALL RECURSIVE: They specify the Next-Hop)

 NETWORK ROUTE: